martinmhan/blackjack-game/README.md

 3. npm start

 # TO DO
-Fix position of components when window is resized Improve CSS styling, add animations
-Allow player to split hands into two
+Allow player to split hands
 Allow player to double bet

-# V2
-Use sockets to allow multiple players to join different tables
+Improve CSS styling, add animations